FevGrave/Gaea-To-Unreal-Engine-Importer-Calc/README.md

 # Gaea-To-Unreal-Engine-Importer-Calc
-A scale calculator use for the land images exported from Gaea and use the Unreal Engine Landscape import method Requirements
+A scale calculator use for the land images exported from Gaea and to be use in the Unreal Engine Landscape import method Requirements

 [![Python](https://img.shields.io/badge/python-3670A0?style=plastic&logo=python&logoColor=ffdd54) ,